 The Academic Success Center is available for academic use on a 24‐hour basis.
 There will be IT work studies available during posted hours while at sea, who can help with basic IT and campus network issues.
-There are a few public computers for academic use.
+There are a 4 computers for academic use.
 The Academic Success Center is also equipped with a laser printer that are accessible from any of the computers inside the Academic Success Center.
-You can also find the librarian and snack bar here.
 Printing has a small per page fee associated with paper use.
 We encourage less printing to help make your voyage more sustainable.
 You can also find the voyage librarian who can assist with book checkout.
 One of the ship snack bars is open during posted hours.

 Voyage Technology Preparation

 Complete these steps before you head to the ship!

 You should review this section prior to voyage and take actions appropriate to your technology needs.
-Once aboard the MV World Odyssey, the internet access is restricted and incredibly slow, and it will be significantly more difficult or impossible to configure anything that was not done prior to embarkation.
+Once aboard the MV World Odyssey, the internet access is restricted and incredibly slow, and it will be significantly more difficult or impossible to configure steps that was not done prior to embarkation.